Mateen Akhtar

 Malik Mateen Akhtar (born 3 March 1962), alternatively spelled Matin Akhtar, is a Pakistani former footballer who played as a goalkeeper.
 A former captain, Akhtar is among the major players of the Pakistan national football team in the 1980s and 1990s.

 He won the 1989 and 1991 South Asian Games with Pakistan captaining the national side in the former edition, and was the starting goalkeeper at the 1990 FIFA World Cup qualification in the country's first participation in the tournament.
 He also captained the national team at the 1990 Asian Games.

 Club career

 In 1982, Akhtar featured in the National Youth Football Championship.
+He first started his career with Heavy Mechanical Complex football team of Taxila in the Rawalpindi League.

+He later became associated with WAPDA.
 He was also borrowed by Wohaib FC to take part in the qualifying round of the 1992–93 Asian Club Championship, where the team earned victories over Club Valencia from Maldives and Brothers Union from Bangladesh to qualify for Group B, becoming the first Pakistani club to pass the qualifying round of an Asian competition.
 However after the qualification, Akhtar returned to WAPDA after the start of the 1992–1993 National Football Championship, held from 20 October 1992 to 14 February 1993.